TaxFairness/TaxFairness/README.md

 ## Merging the xxxHistory files

-The _Raw Data/ScrapedData_ folder contains folders with dates in the  names that give the date of the "scrape".
+The _Raw Data/ScrapedData_ folder contains historical "scrapes" in separate folders.
+Those folders show the date in their name.

+The _ScrapedData_ file has the current info from each property page.
-The _ApprlHistory, AssmtHistory, Buildings,_ and _OwnerHistory_ files
+The _ApprlHistory, AssmtHistory, Buildings,_ and _OwnerHistory_ history files
-contain the last few (generally three) entries.
+contain the last few (generally three) entries from tables in those pages.
 But subsequent scrapes will lose the oldest info.

 The `merge_history.sh` script merges all those history files removing duplicate lines, and retaining the oldest entry (as shown in the CollectedOn column).
-These are saved in the top level of the _DefinitiveData_ folder, where they will be imported into the database.
+The result files are saved in the top level of the _DefinitiveData_ folder, where they will be imported into the database.

-To use it, after each `scrapevgsi.py run`, copy all the five files into a new folder with the date in the folder name, and move it to the _Raw Data/ScrapedData_ folder.
+After each `scrapevgsi.py` run, copy all the five files into a new folder with the date in the folder name, and move it to the _Raw Data/ScrapedData_ folder.